 Real limewash paint is known for its characteristic, chalky appearance.
-It penetrates the surface of your wall, creating a mottled matte appearance with variegated colors (resembling the look of a plastered wall).
-This DIY version has the same effect, but involves thinning paint by mixing it with water, then applying it to the wall in circular motions using a cloth instead of a brush.
+This DIY version has the same effect but involves thinning paint by mixing it with water, then applying it to the wall in circular motions using a cloth instead of a brush.

 The next step to achieving the look is buying your paint.
-Since traditional limewashing results in an off-white in color, even modern versions that have pigment added tend to stick to more neutral earthy tones since these are the best way to bring out the nuanced shades that add depth to your wall.
+Since the traditional limewashing walls trend results in an off-white color, even modern versions that have pigment added tend to stick to more neutral earthy tones since these are the best way to bring out the nuanced shades that add depth to your wall.

 The perfect paint consistency

 Now, you'll need to mix your paint with water.
-You could use a paint mixing tray, like this one from Amazon (opens in new tab), or an old washing up bowl will do the trick if you have one (I used the latter!).
+You could use a paint mixing tray, or an old washing-up bowl will do the trick if you have one (I used the latter!).
 I found that it's best to put the water in first to stop your paint from sticking to the bowl.

 Applying the paint

 Finally, apply the watered-down paint to your wall using a lint-free cloth or an old rag.
-I found that these tack cloths from Amazon (opens in new tab) worked really well, since they're designed for professional woodwork and painting.
+I found that tack cloths from Amazon worked well since they're designed for professional woodwork and painting.

 Dip the cloth into the thinned paint solution and rub it onto your wall in circular motions, blending outwards to achieve the marbled look.
-Although I'm usually a perfectionist, I really embraced the imperfect appearance of this limewash effect.
-Don't worry if you make a 'mistake', simply work around it, blend it into the rest of the wall and trust the process!
+Although I'm usually a perfectionist, I embraced the imperfect appearance of this limewash effect.
+Don't worry if you make a mistake – simply work around it, and blend it into the rest of the wall, and trust the process!